Employment assistance for people with a disability 001-02230000

 - Eligible School Leavers (ESL)

-These customers generally register directly with the DES provider.
+These customers register directly with the IEA provider.

 Designated remote area

-Customers who live in a Department of Employment and Workplace Relations designated remote area are referred to a Community Development Program (CDP) provider.
-The CDP provider will provide similar services to both Workforce Australia and DES.
+Customers who live in a Department of Employment and Workplace Relations designated remote area are referred to a Remote Australia Employment Service (RAES) provider.
+The RAES provider will provide similar services to both Workforce Australia and IEA.

 Discussing employment assistance with the customer